gcwyrostek/Untitled-Twinstick/README.md

 * 02%: Batteries will be situated throughout the level, and are collected when a player collides with the item.
 Playing without a flashlight will cause a sanity value to slowly decrease, killing the player when depleted.
 Also, a player with a depleted flashlight won't be able to see enemies coming through the darkness.
 * 01%: Revive kits will be situated throughout the level, and are collected during collision.
 Up to 1 can be held at a time, indicated by a UI element.
 Revive kits are used at the body of a dead player to restore their life.
 * 01%: Ammunition can be collected, and the current amount is represented by a UI element.
 Available ammunition is reduced when attacking.
-* 01%: Three enemy types will be present: Balanced, Fast and weak (Comes in groups of up to 5), slow and strong (Rare encounter) At each location, there will be 10 - 30 different instances of enemies.
+* 02%: Three enemy types will be present: Balanced, Fast and weak (Comes in groups of up to 5), slow and strong (Rare encounter).
+At each location, there will be 10 - 30 different instances.
-* 05%: Win state: all players reach the end of the level
+* 01%: Win state: all players reach the end of the level
-* 05%: Lose state: all players are simultaneously dead
+* 01%: Lose state: all players are simultaneously dead
-* 04% Signed distance field implemented
+* 08%: Signed distance field implemented
+* 12%: Screen-space shadow maps implemented
+* 08%: Point and cone lights illuminate enviornment within radius
-* 02% Normal maps computed for all lit sprites
+* 02%: Normal maps computed for all lit sprites
-* 04% Phong lighting computer per-pixel for all lit sprites on screen
+* 08% Phong lighting computed per-pixel for all lit sprites on screen
 * 10%: Player input data recording and server validation (lag compensation)
+* 12%: Server-client interface: server is run on host's machine

 ## Stretch Goals